 The big celebration that usually takes place in our nation’s capital is going online this year and there are lots of ways you can take part.
 You can watch the celebrations on CBC or follow on Canadian Heritage’s social channels.

 Serena Ryder and Pierre-Yves Lord will host both daytime and nighttime celebrations featuring musicians from across Canada and some fireworks of course!
-You can also enjoy virtual celebrations in towns and cities across the country – check out the full list here.
+You can also enjoy virtual celebrations in towns and cities across the country.

 COVID-19 has changed the way we do things in almost every area of Canada, but if you think creatively, you can find ways to celebrate too.
 We hope these tips will help you enjoy celebrating Canada’s 153rd birthday!